Motley Fool Epic Plus vs Motley Fool Portfolios: Is 2x the Price Worth It?

 Try Motley Fool Epic Plus

-Motley Fool Portfolios is The Motley Fool’s premium tier for dedicated investors who want complete access to Tom Gardner’s investing world.
-At $3,999/year, it is the most expensive Motley Fool service before the $13,999 Fool One all-access membership.
+Motley Fool Portfolios is the premium tier for people who want Tom Gardner’s world as a portfolio product.
+At $3,999/year it is the last stop before Fool One ($13,999).

 The crown jewel is Tom Gardner’s Everlasting Portfolio — the only stocks Tom personally owns.
-This is not a model portfolio or a recommendation list.
-It is full transparency into the co-founder’s actual investment decisions, backed by millions of dollars of his own capital.
-No other Motley Fool tier below Portfolios offers this.
+Not a model.
+Not a rec list.
+Full transparency into the co-founder’s actual book, backed by his own capital.
+No Fool tier below Portfolios offers this.
+If that is the product you want, stop comparing feature grids.
+You are shopping for a window into Tom’s account.

 Try Motley Fool Portfolios